North African cuisine in Brighton

-We are delighted to see the resurgence of the tuareg and the Blue Man in Brighton having been big fans for a good five or so years now.
+We are delighted to see the resurgence of the tuareg and the Blue Man in Brighton having been big fans for many years now.
 Majid and his team have always offered a really friendly atmosphere, a setting with a difference and the this type of North Africa Cuisine has always been unique to Brighton.

 The restaurants influences are from the northernmost parts of Africa: Tunisia and Morocco in particular and the fundamentals of Majid's recipes are passed down through his family, in particular his mother.
 These areas of northern Africa are massively different in terms of geography, cultural diversity and even politics and it is these factors that give the restaurant a diverse range of cuisine and culinary style.